narukoshin/linux-updater/README.md

 @daily /root/updater/updater.sh
 ```
 <p>
-On very first run it creates a `logs` folder in the main directory that you specified in the bash file.
+On very first run it creates a <code>logs</code> folder in the main directory that you specified in the bash file.
 In the logs folder will be stored logs of the update, what's installed and all the errors if there is any.
 </p>